Ex-CEOs to plead guilty to roles in U.S. college admissions scandal

 Huffman reported to prison last week to serve a 14-day term after admitting she engaged in the college exam cheating scheme.
 Loughlin has pleaded not guilty.

-Hodge was CEO of Allianz SE’s Pimco, the world’s largest bond manager, from 2014 to 2016.
+Hodge was CEO of Allianz SE’s (ALVG.DE) Pimco, the world’s largest bond manager, from 2014 to 2016.
 Prior to his arrest in March, Henriquez was chairman and CEO of Palo Alto, California-based Hercules.

 Janavs was formerly an executive at her family’s food manufacturing company Chef America, which produced the microwavable snack Hot Pockets before being bought by Nestle for $2.6 billion in 2002.